CSCfi/csc-user-guide/GETTING_STARTED.md

 #### Installation

+Installation instructions are provided for Windows, macOS and Linux [here](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).
+On Windows, the installation procedure is as follows.

 1. Download a minimal installer for Conda, called _Miniconda_, from [docs.conda.io/projects/miniconda/en/latest/](https://docs.conda.io/projects/miniconda/en/latest/#latest-miniconda-installer-links) by clicking the hyperlink "Miniconda3 Windows 64-bit".

     ![Latest Miniconda installer links](docs/img/windows/miniconda_latest_installers.png)

-1. Once the download has completed, open the File Explorer, navigate to Downloads and double click on the downloaded executable to launch the installer.
+1. Once the download has completed, click the downloaded executable file on the browser's downloaded files list (there might be a warning about running the file, just proceed).
+Alternatively, open the File Explorer, navigate to Downloads and double click on the downloaded executable to launch the installer.

     A security warning dialog will most likely pop up (if not, just proceed with the installation) asking for confirmation on running the file.
 Confirm that the digital signature of the file is OK on the _Digital Signature Details_ opened by clicking the publisher name on the warning dialog.

     ![Digital Signature Details](docs/img/windows/digital_signature_details.png)

-    Then, only if so, click "Run" to start the installer.
+    Then, only if so, click "Run" to start the installer (the version number py_something.something will look different to what's pictured here).

     ![Miniconda3 py38_23.3.1-0 (64-bit) Setup](docs/img/windows/miniconda_setup.png)